cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ## Implementation:
-This approach uses a "Middleware Proxy" pattern whereby we provide the functionality of the HotChocolate HTTP middleware via a proxy class that can be injected into the Azure Function, but otherwise do not change the existing AzureFunctions invocation pipeline.
+This approach uses a "Middleware Proxy" pattern whereby we provide the functionality of the existing HotChocolate HTTP middleware via a proxy class that can be injected into the Azure Function, but otherwise do not change the existing AzureFunctions invocation pipeline or the HotChocolate pipeline as it is configured in the application startup class.

 This Proxy exposes an "executor" interface that can process the HttpContext in an AzureFunction.
 However, any pre/post logic could be added before/after the invocation of the executor proxy *IGraphQLAzureFunctionsExecutorProxy*.

-This proxy is setup by internally configuring a Middleware Proxy that is an encapsulation of the existing *HttpPostMiddleware* & *HttpGetMiddleware* configured as a simple pipeline for processing POST requests first and then defaulting back to GET requests, and erroring out if neither are able to handle the request.
+This proxy is setup by internally configuring a Middleware Proxy that is an encapsulation of the existing HotChocolate *HttpPostMiddleware* & *HttpGetMiddleware* configured as a simple pipeline for processing POST requests first and then defaulting back to GET requests, and erroring out if neither are able to handle the request.